JB Pharma Q4 FY26: PAT Rs 101 Cr, Integration Reset

 *this image is generated using AI for illustrative purposes only.

-J. B. Chemicals & Pharmaceuticals Limited reported its consolidated audited financial results for Q4 FY26 and the full year FY26, with the Board of Directors approving the results at their meeting held on May 11, 2026.
-The results were also disclosed via a newspaper advertisement published in the Financial Express (English and Gujarati editions) on May 12, 2026, in compliance with Regulation 47(1) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+J. B. Chemicals & Pharmaceuticals Limited reported its consolidated audited financial results for Q4 FY26 and the full year FY26.
+The Board of Directors approved the results at their meeting held on May 11, 2026.
 The company subsequently hosted a Q4 FY26 Earnings Conference Call on May 12, 2026, with management providing detailed commentary on financial performance, integration progress with parent entity Torrent Pharma, and the outlook across business segments.

 Financial Performance